-There are many benefits to having your own yoga mat, especially one which you have taken time and care to choose and connect with.
+There are many benefits to having your own yoga mat, especially one with which you have taken the time and care to choose and connect.

 One of the main reasons is hygiene.
-We all sweat in a good yoga practice, and if you are using shared ones at the gym, then you are coming into contact with other people’s sweat.
+We all sweat in a good yoga practice, and if you use shared ones at the gym, you are coming into contact with other people's sweat.
 Gross!

 Other benefits to having your own yoga mat:

 - Practice yoga at home with ease and comfort.